kyanostat/min-info/README.md

 Here are the properties of the model:

-* The model admits various types of the domains of variables (say, continuou/categorical/manifold/etc...) and various types of dependence (higher-order interaction/negative interaction/etc...)
+* The model admits various types of the domains of variables (say, continuou/categorical/manifold/etc...)
+* The model admits various types of dependence (higher-order interaction/negative interaction/etc...)
 * Two parameters $\theta$ and $\nu$ are parameters on the joint part (dependence parameter) and the marginal part (marginal parameter), respectively.